-Dr. David F. Ruccio is Professor of Economics at the University of Notre Dame, where he was a professor of economics from 1982 to 2019.
+Dr. David F. Ruccio is Professor Emeritus at the University of Notre Dame, where he was a professor of economics from 1982 to 2019.
 He was also a member of the Higgins Labor Studies Program and the Joan B. Kroc Institute for International Peace Studies.
-He has won the Kaneb Teaching Award, the Rev. Edmund P. Joyce, C.S.C.
+He won the Kaneb Teaching Award, the Rev. Edmund P. Joyce, C.S.C.
 Award for Excellence in Undergraduate Teaching, and an American Association of University Professors Academic Freedom Award.

 Dr. Ruccio received his undergraduate degree from Bowdoin College in 1976 (during which he spent a year at the Universidad Nacional del Centro in Huancayo, Peru) and completed his Ph.D. in Economics at the University of Massachusetts Amherst in 1984 (with a dissertation on mathematical models and optimal planning theory).
 He served as Area Studies Coordinator and the Director of Latin American Studies at the University of Notre Dame from 1984 to 1991, and was a fellow of the Helen Kellogg Institute for International Studies from 1982 to 1999.

 Dr. Ruccio is the author of over 80 journal articles and book chapters.
 His books include Development and Globalization: A Marxian Class Analysis (Routledge), Economic Representations: Both Academic and Everyday (Routledge), Postmodern Moments in Modern Economics (Princeton University Press), Postmodernism, Economics, and Knowledge (Routledge), and Postmodern Materialism and the Future of Marxist Theory (Wesleyan University Press).